BerndiVader/MythicSkriptAddon/readme.md

 ### activate mythicspawner %mythicspawner% || deactivate mythicspawner %mythicspawner%
 Activates or deaktivates a MythicSpawner.

-### cooldown of mythicspawner %mythicspawner% || remainingcooldown of mythicspawner %mythicspawner%
+### set cooldown of mythicspawner %mythicspawner% to %number% || set remainingcooldown of mythicspawner %mythicspawner% to %number%
-Get the cooldown or the cooldown timer of the MythicSpawner.
-Both values are numbers in seconds.

-### warmup of mythicspawner %mythicspawner% || remainingwarmup of mythicspawner %mythicspawner%
+### set warmup of mythicspawner %mythicspawner% to %number% || set remainingwarmup of mythicspawner %mythicspawner% to %number%
-Get the cooldown or the cooldown timer of the MythicSpawner.
-Both values are numbers in seconds.

-### number of activemobs from mythicspawner %mythicspawner% || number of maxmobs from mythicspawner %mythicspawner%
+### set mobtype of mythicspawner %mythicspawner% to %string%

+### set moblevel of mythicspawner %mythicspawner% to %number%

-Get the number of spawned mobs or the number of MaxMobs that can be spawned.
+### make mythicspawner %mythicspawner% spawn

+### attach activemob %activemob% to mythicspawner %mythicspawner%

+#### for MythicMob Drops:

+### all items of mobdrop %mobdrop%